Chronic Headaches: Types, Causes, Symptoms, Treatments (video/podcast)

 Migraine headaches

 Migraine headaches are among the most challenging headache types.
 What’s more, because of the anatomy of a migraine, they are frequently misdiagnosed or underdiagnosed.
-Patients will often feel these headaches as pain behind their eyes, in their sinuses, or by their teeth.
+Patients will often feel these headaches as pain behind their eyes, in their sinuses or by their teeth.

-“When you have migraine, the trigeminal system deep in the brain stem is hyperactive, and this then activates the trigeminal nerves that come out behind the eye to the sinus area and down to the teeth,” explains Dr. Engel.
+“When you have a migraine, the trigeminal system deep in the brain stem is hyperactive, and this then activates the trigeminal nerves that come out behind the eye to the sinus area and down to the teeth,” explains Dr. Engel.
 “And that’s why patients are told to go to the eye doctor or the dentist, when it’s none of that.
-It’s migraine, which is remarkably common.”
+It’s a migraine, which is remarkably common.”

 Several factors may contribute to migraine headaches.
 Common migraine triggers include changes in sleep patterns, hunger and stress.
 For women, hormones play a significant role.
 Young women may frequently get a migraine headache during their menstrual period, as may perimenopausal women whose hormone levels fluctuate significantly.